The financial capability of secondary students, and the place of financial capability in secondary schools

 Charting a course: A review of financial education in New Zealand

-Released in June 2012, this report documents the findings of a joint research project between the Commission for Financial Literacy and Retirement Income (CFLRI) and Visa.
+Released in June 2012, this report documents the findings of a joint research project between the Commission for Financial Capability (CFFC), formerly the Commission for Financial Literacy and Retirement Income (CFLRI), and Visa.
 It describes the broad landscape of formal financial education programmes in New Zealand, identifies gaps in that landscape, and proposes measures to address those gaps.

 Financial education at School International OECD/INFE Guidelines

-This PowerPoint presented in 2011 by Flore-Anne Messy (Principal Administrator, Financial Education and Consumer Protection Unit OECD Financial Affairs Division) outlines the rationale for financial literacy in schools and introduces the PISA framework for financial literacy assessment.
+Presented in 2011 by Flore-Anne Messy (Principal Administrator, Financial Education and Consumer Protection Unit OECD Financial Affairs Division), this PDF outlines the rationale for financial literacy in schools and introduces the PISA framework for financial literacy assessment.

 Financial education in schools

 This page on the OECD website provides information about, and links to, international financial education developments for schools.

 Every four years the Commission for Financial Capability reports on the financial knowledge of adult New Zealanders.
 This survey found that the overall level of financial knowledge has not changed since 2009.

 Guidelines on financial education at school and guidance on learning framework

 These draft guidelines supplement the Recommendation on Principles and Good Practices for Financial Education and Awareness adopted by OECD governments in 2005.
 The OECD Council recommendation stressed that “Financial education should start at school.
 People should be educated about financial matters as early as possible in their lives.”